bpucker/FlavonoidFriday/README.md

 ### (17) MYB4, MYB7, and MYB32 are anthocyanin repressors ###

-> **_<a href="https://twitter.com/boas_pucker/status/1408334154614247425">TWEET</a>:_** MED5a & MED5b control the expression of AtMYB4 which interacts with the bHLHs TT8, GL3, and EGL3 leading to a reduced expression of anthocyanin and proanthocyanidin biosynthesis genes #FlavonoidFriday
+> **Post:** MED5a & MED5b control the expression of AtMYB4 which interacts with the bHLHs TT8, GL3, and EGL3 leading to a reduced expression of anthocyanin and proanthocyanidin biosynthesis genes #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1408334154614247425">